Jayanidu-Abeysinghe/React-Application-Deployment-on-Ubuntu-VM-with-Nginx-and-SSL/README.md

 ### 🎉 Congratulations!

-Your full-stack application is now live, secure, and production-ready using Nginx, DuckDNS, and Let’s Encrypt SSL.
+Your react application is now live, secure, and production-ready using Nginx, DuckDNS, and Let’s Encrypt SSL.